kalba-lab/multicam/README.md

 ## About

-The idea came from my experience as a TV producer and university instructor in media production.
 This prototype simulates a 10-camera concert setup with a video switcher interface — multiview wall, Preview/Program monitors, and switching logic that matches real broadcast equipment.

 → [Project page](https://kalba-lab.github.io/multicam/) with video demo and details